Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Experiment

-We report the results from two selected scenarios: a dense scenario (Scenario-0\#) and a sparse scenario (Scenario-2\#).
-As shown in Figure~\ref{fig:scenarionum}, the performance of both scenarios improves as the number of scenarios increases from 3 to 7.
-This improvement can be attributed to the increased number of instances, which augments the dataset and enhances domain collaboration, thus boosting overall performance.
-However, in sparse Scenario-2\#, we observe a ``seesaw effect'', where an initial performance drop is followed by an improvement.
-This drop is due to the addition of the sparse scenario negatively affecting overall performance, as observed in models like SharedBottom, ADL, and SATR.
+\item We observe that the performance in both scenarios improves as the number of scenarios increases from 3 to 7.
+This improvement can be attributed to the increased number of instances, which augment the dataset and enhance domain collaboration, thereby boosting overall performance.
+However, in the sparse Scenario-2\#, we observe a ``seesaw effect'', where an initial performance drop is followed by an improvement.
+This drop occurs because the addition of the sparse scenario negatively impacts overall performance, as seen in models such as SharedBottom, ADL, and STAR.
 Notably, SAR-Net demonstrates a strong ability to balance performance across both dense and sparse scenarios, maintaining consistent results.
-In practical deployments, it is essential to balance the trade-off between performance fluctuations across multiple scenarios and adapt the model to specific conditions.
+In practical deployments, it is crucial to balance the trade-off between performance fluctuations across multiple scenarios and adapt the model to specific conditions.